andersfuf/UIS_Prototype/README.md

 ##### Transfer

-CUS7(SPLIT, 6 parts, 4 done, 1 moved, 1 not started): As a customer, I can transfer money from one of my accounts to another, so that I can make other operations with that money.
+CUS7: As a customer, I can transfer money from one of my accounts to another, so that I can make other operations with that money.
 CUS7-1 done; CUS7-3 done; CUS7-2 done; CUS7-4 done; CUS7-5 Moved to EUS-CUS7 (Employee manager) and EUS-CUS10 (selecting customer); CUS7-6 (name, )

 CUS7-6 (name, ): restrict from_accounts to employees manages accounts

 ##### Investments

-CUS4(SPLIT, SPLIT,2 done, 60%, 1 not started): As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.
+CUS4: As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.
 SPLIT current date (CUS4-1; date part (CUS4-2), ER-relational part (CUS4-3 done).
 CUS4-1 60%; CUS4-4 done; CUS4-2 not started; CUS4-3 done.

-CUS4-1(anders, 60%, SPLIT): investment list; list of each and a total; one line for each investment account; at a given date; accounts.html with overview just start (5%); SPLIT; consolidate up to and including ‘dags dato’-current date.; ; SPLIT model part (CUS4-4 done).
+CUS4-1(anders, 60%, SPLIT): investment list; list of each and a total; one line for each investment account; at a given date; accounts.html with overview just startt (5%); SPLIT; consolidate up to and including ‘dags dato’-current date.; SPLIT model part (CUS4-4 done).

 CUS4-2(name); date part; consolidated view at point in time.